-The stroller is rather slim with smooth maneuverability and shock absorption.
-Fans of the CRUZ like that the handlebar allows for easy height adjustment and is accented with beautiful hand-sewn leather.
-And most parents rave that the storage basket underneath is roomy and the toddler seat allows for multi-position recline.
+The stroller is rather slim, with smooth maneuverability and shock absorption.
+Fans of the Cruz like that the handlebar allows for easy height adjustment and is accented with hand-sewn leather.
+Many parents rave that the storage basket underneath is roomy, and the toddler seat allows for multi-position recline.

 It comes with the popular MESA Infant Car Seat and adapter, which accommodates infants from 4 to 35 pounds.
 Worth noting: Parents love that the MESA is the only car seat to pass safety regulations without the use of flame retardant chemicals.

 - multiple configurations

 - bulkier than other travel systems